cbolson22/Top10SongSimilarity/README.md

 ## Methodology Note
 This analysis uses a combination of the Billboard Hot 100 historical dataset (via [Kaggle](https://www.kaggle.com/datasets/dhruvildave/billboard-the-hot-100-songs)) and local MP3 samples downloaded from YouTube.
+To analyze these songs, we used `librosa` for audio feature extraction and [`msaf`](https://github.com/urinieto/msaf) for structural segmentation.

 ## Contact Us!
 Annabelle Sole - annabellesole2026@u.northwestern.edu